himanshubhardwaz/Basic-Vulnerablity-Scanner/README.md

 Every time we set up a server there are a couple of basic vulnerabilities which we need to take care of by adding some configurations on the server.
 Here I automate the below configs so that setting up a server becomes (almost) as simple as counting 1,2,3!

+As of now my scripts only supports Apache servers, I will be ading nginx support very soon 🙂.

 1. Git source code exposure
 2. Removing server version banner
 3. Disable directory browser listing